Understanding Prediabetes | Accu-Chek®

 What are the potential complications?

-The main possible complication of prediabetes is type 2 diabetes, which comes with its own lot of potential problems, including cardiovascular disease, nerve damage and foot disorders.
+The main possible complication of prediabetes is type 2 diabetes, which comes with its own lot of potential problems, including cardiovascular disease, nerve damage and foot conditions.
 Note that these may occur even before type 2 diabetes develops.

 In conclusion